top of page

 HOPS is responsible for the legal oversight of how personal details are collected, stored, used and protected.

-Information saved by HOPS, both hard and soft copies, are stored securely and inline with UK legislation, safeguarding user privacy.
+Information saved by HOPS, both hard and soft copies, are stored securely and in line with UK legislation, safeguarding user privacy.
 Safety measures are in place to minimise the risk of software viruses.

 Subject access requests and complaints